cpanel/elevate/docs-website-src/content/getting-started.md

 layout: single
 ---

-# ELevate Your cPanel Server
+# ELevate Your cPanel® Server

 This document helps you to successfully ELevate your cPanel server to a new version.

 You can perform the following elevations:

-* CentOS 7 to AlmaLinux 8
+* CentOS 7 to AlmaLinux OS 8
-* CloudLinux 7 to CloudLinux 8
+* CloudLinux™ 7 to CloudLinux 8
-* Ubuntu 20 to Ubuntu 22
+* Ubuntu® 20 to Ubuntu 22

 ## Prerequisites